top of page

 Ina.jpg

-Ina Otzko has been involved in art politics since 2008 through various positions of trust.
-Current board positions:
+Ina Otzko has been actively involved in art politics since 2008, serving in various positions of trust within the art community.

 The Norwegian Photographic fund is a fund for allocating collective assets to artists who live and work in Norway and whom uses photography and other camera-based forms of expression.
 Nofofo assess funds from Biblioteksvederlaget, Visningsvederlaget, Kopinor and Norwaco and the assets are managed by a board of four people with one deputy member.
 The board is elected by the General Assembly of Forbundet Frie Fotografer (The Norwegian Association of Fine Art Photographers - FFF).
 The fund's secretary is the administration at FFF.